GroundAura/Object-Categorization-Framework/docs/description-md/description_detailed.md

 - This mod is not directly dependent on any specific Skyrim version.
 - It does require mods that are version dependent, so you'll have to install the correct versions of those mods for your Skyrim version.
-- When everything is installed properly, it should work on any version of Skyrim Special Edition (1.5.x/1.6.x/SE/AE/GOG/Steam) or Skyrim VR, although it hasn't been tested on every version.
+- When everything is installed properly, it should work on any modern version of Skyrim (SE/AE/1.5.x/1.6.x/Steam/GOG/VR), although it hasn't been tested on every version.
 - I do not directly support Oldrim/LE or console, but you're welcome to try to port it yourself (see permissions).

 ### **\[font=Verdana\]Q2: What types of plugins are used?\[/font\]**

 - All plugins included are .esp/.esl/.esm with the ESL flag.
 This means the plugins count towards the ~4096 ESL limit, not the ~255 ESP limit.
-- Plugin header version is 1.70, meaning [BEES](https://www.nexusmods.com/skyrimspecialedition/mods/106441) for SE v1.5.97-1.6.659 or [VR ESL Support](https://www.nexusmods.com/skyrimspecialedition/mods/106712/) for VR are not required.
+- Plugin header version is 1.70.
+This means [BEES](https://www.nexusmods.com/skyrimspecialedition/mods/106441) for SE v1.5.97-1.6.659 (never required on v1.6.1130+) or [VR ESL Support](https://www.nexusmods.com/skyrimspecialedition/mods/106712/) for VR are not required.

 ### **\[font=Verdana\]Q3: Does installing/updating/uninstalling on an existing save work?\[/font\]**